sxccxs/robot_server/README.md

 ## Server optimization

 The server optimizes the protocol by not waiting for the completion of a message that is obviously bad.
 For example, when prompted for authentication, the robot sends only the username portion of the message.
-For example, the server receives 22 characters of the username, but still has not received the `COMMAND_POSTFIX` termination sequence.
+For example, the server receives 22 characters of the username, but still has not received the `CMD_POSTFIX` termination sequence.
 Since the maximum message length is 20 characters, it is clear that the received message cannot be valid.
 The server therefore responds by not waiting for the rest of the message, but sends a `SERVER_SYNTAX_ERROR` message and terminates the connection.
 In principle, it should do the same when retrieving a secret message.

 For the part of the communication in which the robot navigates to the destination coordinates, it expects three possible messages: `CLIENT_OK`, `CLIENT_RECHARGING` or `CLIENT_FULL_POWER`.
 If the server reads part of an incomplete message and that part is longer than the maximum length of these messages, it sends `SERVER_SYNTAX_ERROR` and terminates the connection.